1.0. Human Intelligence? What is it?

 2.0.
 HUMINT, One of the Six Basic Collection Disciplines

 - Imagery Intelligence (IMINT)

 HUMINT is the oldest among them.
 It was the most important and used source of intelligence until the late 20th century.
 With the advent and development of technology, this changed.

 However, the other disciplines often depend on HUMINT in order to be effective.
 MASINT, as an example, needs HUMINT for collecting evidence and samples.
 SIGINT relies on HUMINT to acquire codebooks from the field.
 It also helps to translate the collected data or to place technical monitoring devices in a certain location.

 The main difference that characterises Human Intelligence from the other disciplines is that it is based on interpersonal contact.
 Opposed to SIGINT or IMINT, which are disciplines based on technology.
-This is why a HUMINT collector has to have knowledge about philosophical and psychological aspects of human behaviour.
-He needs to be able to motivate and persuade people, and to handle various types of communications.
+This is why a HUMINT collector has to have knowledge about the philosophical and psychological aspects of human behaviour.
+He needs to be able to motivate and persuade people, and handle various types of communication.
 The HUMINT collector has to read the source.
 He has to understand his/her attitude and behaviour, if he/she is honest or if he/she is compromised.